tripsnek/tmf/README.md

 - In-place merge logic that can automatically diff to versions of the same instance and apply the changes from one to another (useful when an instance is already bound in your UI)
 - Your own customized serialization strategies for your own data formats, or to satisfy integration or legacy data requirements

-This README describes the general nature of such applications, and many are demonstrated in the [tmf-examples](https://github.com/tripsnek/tmf-examples) repository, which contains multiple fully reflective full-stack architectures using Node, Angular and React (demonstrated in the video in this README)
+This README describes the basics of how reflection works, and many are demonstrated in the [tmf-examples](https://github.com/tripsnek/tmf-examples) repository, which contains multiple fully reflective full-stack architectures using Node, Angular and React (demonstrated in the above video).

 ## Installation